Japanese

 Spring.
 Credits: 4

-This course continues Asian Studies 324, Third Year Japanese I. Emphasizes attaining a higher level of proficiency in modern Japanese through the extended use of the language in practical contexts.
+This course continues ASIAN-324, Third Year Japanese I. It emphasizes attaining a higher level of proficiency in modern Japanese through the extended use of the language in practical contexts.
 The class will be conducted mostly in Japanese.

 Applies to requirement(s): Humanities; Language